hashgraph/hedera-services/hedera-node/docs/lambdas.md

 }
 ```

-Once a lambda is installed, it receives an id,
+Once a lambda is installed, it receives an id combining its owner's id and a unique index,
 ```protobuf
 /**
  * Once a lambda is installed, its id.